Tyrique1512/T4Tech_Analysis/README.md

 •	The LATAM and APAC regions show significantly lower total sales revenue and volumes compared to other regions, **despite comparable average order values.**

-•	Furthermore, the APAC region has the highest AOV of all the regions, suggesting increased competition in the region and highlighting the need to enhance customer base, product offering and brand awareness.
+•	Furthermore, the APAC region boasts the highest AOV among all regions, indicating that consumers in this market likely perceive T4Tech's products as premium offerings.
+This perception positions T4Tech as less accessible in a market largely dominated by more affordable alternatives from competitors.

 ![image](https://github.com/user-attachments/assets/5ef1a3d2-f8dd-4861-933c-638973336316)